pg07codes/fokus/README.md

 # Contributing
 Contributions in any form are encouraged and i would love to merge them back into the codebase.
 You can help me by:

-- STAR this repository,
+- STAR this repository :star:
-- Raising issues,
+- Raising issues or bugs :bug:
-- Helping new users with issues they may encounter,
+- Helping new users with issues they may encounter :handshaking:
-- Improving documentation or raising your suggestions,
+- Improving documentation or raising your suggestions :bulb:
-- submitting PR with bug fixes or new features
+- submitting PR with bug fixes or new features :arrow_heading_up:
-- Spreading the word and recommending it to your friends and family,
+- Spreading the word and recommending it to your friends and family :speaking_head:

 *If you're into react development and interested in contributing, Feel free to raise a issue or PR or hit me up on my mail.*